See Wrangler Drag Race Land Cruiser, Amarok And Discovery

 Interestingly, this test comes to prove once more that a larger engine displacement doesn’t necessarily mean a quicker vehicle.
 Many other factors, such as output, transmission, weight, traction, and more, are also very, very important in drag races.

-If you watch the video after the 2:50-minute mark, there’s also a rolling-start drag, where the final result is exactly the same as in the standing-start race.
-No surprises here.
+If you watch the video after the 2:50-minute mark, there’s also a rolling-start drag, where the final result is exactly the same as in the standing-start race, no surprises here.
 There's also a brake test which is so fun to watch.